mgreenig/COVIDENCE-survey/README.md

     </tbody>
 </table>

+as an example.
 Note the multi-index corresponding to patient/question values.

 We provide the [`Map_survey_answers.py`](Map_survey_answers.py) script for cleaning and mapping the survey responses to aliases in the drug dictionary.
 The script defines the `AnswerMapper` class, which takes a drug dictionary and survey answer filepath as input.